Detecting $k$-nonseparability and $k$-partite Entanglement with Generalized Skew Information and Mutually Unbiased Measurements: -separability and -partite entanglement detection criteria

 where $\{p_\Lambda(\lambda)\}$ is a probability distribution, $\Omega_j^\lambda$ is a quantum channel of the subsystem $A_j$ \cite{NWRP}.
-So the number $n$ of nodes corresponds to the number of components in the composite system involved in the network, the number $r$ of factors contained in the product state corresponds to the number of resources.
-The number of nodes involved in the resource with the most shared nodes $k=\sharp (L)=\max \limits_i\sharp(L_i)$ as the {\it depth of the network}.
-It reflects the fact that the quantum network state with respect to this network can be obtained by preparing the states in at most $k$-partite system, and the corresponding network states of the form in Eq.(6) are called network states with depth $k$.
+So the number $n$ of nodes corresponds to the number of components in the composite system involved in the network, the number $r$ of factors contained in the product state corresponds to the number of sources.
+Denote by $\sharp(L_i)$ the number of nodes involved in the source $\rho_i$.
+The most shared nodes $k=\max \limits_i\sharp(L_i)$ is called the {\it depth of the network}, which reflects the fact that the quantum network state with respect to this network can be obtained by preparing the states in at most $k$-partite system, and the corresponding network states of the form in Eq.(6) are called network states with depth $k$.

 \begin{example} Consider the scenario that we have three networks, net 1, net 2 and net 3, as in Fig.1, and three 6-qubit states,

 determined by these networks, where

 The task is that, for each $j\in\{1,2,3\}$, find $x\in\{a,b,c\}$ such that $\rho_x$ is exactly the network state corresponding to the network net $j$. \end{example}